Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 exhausting, involving setup complexities and security considerations since it exposes source code.

-We recommend purchasing :doc:`Nuitka Commercial </doc/commercial>` plan, to overcome this issue without extra efforts. **Nuitka Commercial** has container-based builds, that you can use.
-This uses dedicated optimized Python builds, targeting **CentOS 7** and supporting even newest Pythons and very old operating systems.
+We recommend purchasing :doc:`Nuitka Commercial </doc/commercial>` plan to overcome this issue without extra effort. **Nuitka Commercial** has container-based builds that you can use.
+This container uses dedicated optimized Python builds, targeting **CentOS 7** and supporting even the newest Pythons and old operating systems.
 This solution streamlines the process by integrating recent C compiler chains.

 *************************************
  Program Crashes System (Fork Bombs)
 *************************************

-A fork bomb is a program that spawn recursively, causing system crash.
+A fork bomb is a program that spawns recursively, causing a system lock and ultimately crashing it in short order.
+That happens since ``sys.executable`` for a compiled program is not the Python interpreter it usually is, and packages that try to do multiprocessing in a better way relaunch themselves.
+That starts the process all over again unless taken care of.

-This can happen, since ``sys.executable`` for compiled programs is not a Python interpreter, and packages that try to do multiprocessing in a better way, often relaunch themselves. **Nuitka** handles it with known packages.
+**Nuitka** handles it for all packages known to do that; for example, ``joblib``.
 However, you may encounter a situation where the detection of this fails.
-To disable this protection, read about `Fork Bombs (Self-execution)`_ option.
+To turn off this protection, read about the :ref:`fork-bombs` option.

-To handle fork bombs, use the ``--experimental=debug-self-forking`` option to check fork bombs behavior.
-To minimize risks associated with fork bombs, put the following code snippet at the beginning of your program.
+To debug fork bombs, use the ``--experimental=debug-self-forking`` option to check program fork behavior.
+To minimize risks associated with fork bombs, put the following code snippet at the very beginning of your program.

 .. code:: python